Bara, Syria

 Bara or al-Bara (بارة) is one of the former "Dead Cities" in northwestern Syria.
 It is located in the Zawiya Mountain approximately 65 km north from Hama and approx. 80 km southwest from Aleppo.
 Al-Bara is also a town in Ariha district.
 According to the Syria Central Bureau of Statistics (CBS), al-Bara had a population of 10,353 in the 2004 census.
+Its population is mostly Sunni Muslim.

 History

 The settlement was established in the fourth century at an important trade route between Antioch and Apamea.
 Due to good location and excellent conditions to produce wine and olive oil, it flourished in the 5th and 6th centuries; this was aided by the plentiful underground water in the area.
 Agricultural development accelerated from the 5th century, with peasants digging to access underground springs rather than relying on waterfalls, the appearance of a network of wells and canals across the region, the cutting of private reservoirs in courtyards to collect rainwater, and the digging of large communal reservoirs.

 The site’s affluence is demonstrated by well-decorated stonework, industrial-scale olive presses and a small number of decorated monumental tombs from the 6th century.
 The settlement is one of the only mountain sites of the Dead Cities with more than a dozen hearths.
 A series of ruined monasteries are close to the southern edge of the site, with Deir Sobat in good condition and Deir Debbane and al-Deir in a poorer state of repair.
 Church E5, in the centre of the complex, is particularly richly decorated, with the church layout and mosaic representations similar to those of nearby Apamea.

 At the height of the Byzantine Empire’s power, the emperors increased their control over sites like Bara, strategically positioned to both protect mountain access and survey the more contested plains to the east.
 When Muslims conquered the region and trading routes were disrupted and other Dead Cities were abandoned, Bara remained inhabited, most inhabitants remained Christians, and the town even became a seat of a bishopric subordinate of Antioch under Peter of Narbonne.
 The centre of the town was excavated in 2007-2010, revealing a large mosque identified thanks to its fully preserved mihrab.
 The excavation also uncovered a bath complex which had undergone four distinct phases of occupation: the construction of late Roman thermal baths, the conversion to hammams during the early Islamic period, their abandonment during the 11th century, and their conversion to housing during the Mamluk period.